 Dispute Portland Parking Tickets For FREE in Two Minutes Flat

-Okay, but how can you appeal your parking ticket through an app you may be wondering?
+Okay, but how can you appeal your parking ticket through the DoNotPay app you may be wondering?
 Easy!
 Follow a few easy steps to get that pesky citation out the door for good:

 - Download the free DoNotPay app for iPhone, or use it directly from your web browser.

 - Answer several questions regarding your situation.
-The app will ask you to state the infraction, take a photo of the ticket itself, describe the situation, and provide photos as evidence.
-Any additional information you may have, such as the witness statements, can also be uploaded.
+Then, take a photo of the ticket itself, describe the case, and provide pictures as evidence.
+Any additional information you may have, such as witness statements, can also be uploaded.

 - DoNotPay will provide you with the exact template you need to dispute your ticket and win.